The Last House on the Left: Plot

 Mari Collingwood plans to attend a concert with her friend Phyllis Stone for her 17th birthday.
 Mari's parents, Estelle and John, express concern about her friendship with Phyllis, but they let her go and give her a peace symbol necklace.
 Phyllis and Mari head into the city, and on the way, they hear a news report of a recent prison escape involving criminals Krug Stillo, a sadistic rapist and serial killer; his heroin-addicted son, Junior; Sadie, a promiscuous psychopath and sadist; and Fred "Weasel" Podowski, a child molester, peeping Tom, and murderer.
 Before the concert, Mari and Phyllis encounter Junior while trying to buy marijuana.
 He leads them to an apartment where the criminals trap them.
 Phyllis tries to escape and reason with them, but she fails and is gang-raped.
 Meanwhile, Mari's unsuspecting parents prepare a surprise party for her.

 The following day, Mari and Phyllis are bound, gagged, and put in the trunk of Krug's car and transported to the woods.
 Mari recognizes that the road is near her home.
 Phyllis is forced to urinate in her jeans, and Mari and Phyllis are forced to perform sexual acts on each other.
-Phyllis distracts the kidnappers to allow Mari to escape but is chased by Sadie and Weasel, while Junior stays behind to guard Mari.
-Mari tries gaining Junior's trust by giving him her necklace and calling him "Willow."
+Phyllis distracts the kidnappers to allow Mari to escape, but is chased by Sadie and Weasel, while Junior stays behind to guard Mari.
+Mari tries to gain Junior's trust by giving him her necklace and calling him "Willow."
 Phyllis stumbles across a cemetery where she is cornered and stabbed by Weasel.
 She crawls to a nearby tree and is stabbed to death.
 Mari convinces Junior to let her go, but Krug halts her escape.
 Krug carves his name into her chest, then rapes her.
-Mari vomits, quietly says a prayer and walks into a nearby lake, where Krug fatally shoots her.
+Mari vomits, quietly says a prayer, and walks into a nearby lake, where Krug fatally shoots her.